What You’ll Learn 🧰

 Dewesoft X launcher

-When we connect the power and USB connector to the computer, DewesoftX will pop out from the auto-detect the screen and show the devices with their serial number, the status of power supply, and the status of the synchronization cables in case we have more than one unit connected.
-Pressing Run Dewesoft will close the popup and start DewesoftX software.
+When the power and USB connectors are connected to the computer, DewesoftX will automatically open from the auto-detect screen and display the devices with their serial numbers, the power supply status, and the status of the synchronization cables if more than one unit is connected.
+Pressing Run Dewesoft will close the pop-up and start the DewesoftX software.

 Manual setup of hardware

-In case you need to manually set up the hardware, please start DewesoftX and go to Options - Settings.
+If you need to manually set up the hardware, start DewesoftX and go to Options → Settings.

-Under Devices, set the operation mode to Real measurement.
-Then scan for the hardware with the refresh button.
-The SIRIUS will be found with the according to the serial number.
+Under Devices, set the Operation Mode to Real Measurement.
+Then scan for the hardware using the Refresh button.
+The SIRIUS device will be detected according to its serial number.

-When you confirm the Settings, you should get the Channel Setup screen in the Measure mode, showing the instrument with the built-in amplifiers.
+When you confirm the settings, the Channel Setup screen will appear in Measure mode, showing the instrument with its built-in amplifiers.

-Notice, the two buttons on the left upper corner Measure and Analyse.
-One mode is for storing the data, the other is for reloading data files and analyzing them.
+Notice the two buttons in the upper-left corner: Measure and Analyse.
+The Measure mode is used for storing data, while the Analyse mode is used for reloading and analyzing data files.

 How to connect the acceleration sensor?

-We connect an IEPE accelerometer on the first channel.
+We connect an IEPE accelerometer to the first channel.

-If not already set, activate the channel by setting it to Used.
+If it is not already set, activate the channel by setting it to Used.

-Then enter the Channel setup window by pressing the ''Setup'' button.
+Finally, open the Channel Setup window by pressing the Setup button.

 Channel setup

-The Channel setup window splits up into left (Amplifier settings) and right (Sensor settings) side.
-Furthermore, you can change the name
+The Channel Setup window is divided into two sections: the left side (Amplifier Settings) and the right side (Sensor Settings).
+You can also change the channel name here.

-Amplifier settings - With the Dual core option set (if you own a Dual-core SIRIUS), we don't have to care about the input range.
-On the bottom you see a quick preview of the sensor signal, knock on the accelerometer for testing.
+Amplifier Settings – With the Dual Core option enabled (if you have a Dual-Core SIRIUS), there is no need to adjust the input range.
+At the bottom, you can see a quick preview of the sensor signal—tap on the accelerometer to test it.

-Sensor settings - In our case the accelerometer has built-in TEDS (transducer electronic data sheet), so automatically all the calibration factor and calibration data (by the way: out of date, see red warning) is read from it.
-In any other case - Enter the Physical quantity (Acceleration) and the Unit (either g or m/s²) and the calibration factor below, or put the sensor on a reference shaker and press the Calibrate button.
+Sensor Settings – In our case, the accelerometer has built-in TEDS (Transducer Electronic Data Sheet), so all calibration factors and calibration data (though in this case out of date, as indicated by the red warning) are read automatically.
+Otherwise, you must manually enter the physical quantity (Acceleration), the unit (g or m/s²), and the calibration factor.
+Alternatively, place the sensor on a reference shaker and press the Calibrate button.

 Storing

-Before starting the measurement, please go to the Storing ribbon, and specify a file name.
-The Storing type is set to always fast, here you can specify trigger conditions later.
+Before starting the measurement, go to the Storing ribbon and specify a file name.
+The storing type is set to Always Fast by default, but you can define trigger conditions later if needed.

-Then click the red Store button to start storing the measurement.
+Then click the red Store button to begin recording the measurement.

 Recorder

-The recorder y-axis automatically adapts to the currently visible minimum/maximum values, if the Recorder properties on the left ''Autoscale'' is enabled.
+The Recorder y-axis automatically adapts to the currently visible minimum and maximum values if the Autoscale option in the Recorder properties (on the left) is enabled.
 On the right side is the channel list, showing the channel currently assigned to the Recorder instrument.

-After you have done the measurement, please click Stop, then change to Analysis mode.
+After completing the measurement, click Stop, then switch to Analysis mode.

 Analysis

-To zoom in, press the left mouse button, hold it down while moving to the right, then release.
-If you move the mouse between the two cursors, there is a small + attached to the mouse icon, and if you click between cursors, the area will be zoomed in.
+To zoom in, press and hold the left mouse button while moving to the right, then release it.
+If you move the mouse between the two cursors, a small + sign appears next to the mouse pointer.
+Clicking between the cursors will zoom into the selected area.

-To zoom out to the previous level again, simply click the right mouse button.
+To zoom out to the previous level, simply right-click.

-You can zoom in until you see the sampling points (20 kHz).
+You can zoom in until the sampling points (20 kHz) become visible.

 Export

-Only the selected region (in the overview instrument on top) will be exported!
+Only the selected region (shown in the overview instrument at the top) will be exported.

-Go to the Export section -> File Export, chose the file type and properties, enable or disable channels from the right, then click the Export button.
+Go to Export → File Export, choose the file type and properties, enable or disable channels on the right, and then click the Export button.

 How to measure with tuning forks or a strain gage?

-We connect a strain gage on one of the STG inputs of our SIRIUS.
+We connect a strain gauge to one of the STG inputs of our SIRIUS device.

-Open the Setup of the channel where the tuning fork is connected to.
+Open the setup of the channel to which the tuning fork is connected.

-Select an appropriate range, if you use the highest, you don't have to care about overload (input voltage exceeding amplifier range).
-We use a smaller range, e.g. 20mV/V. The higher ADC is now working in the 20mV/V input range, while the lower ADC input range is 5% of it, 1 mV/V simultaneously, so you get an amazing dynamic.
+Select an appropriate range.
+If you use the highest range, you do not need to worry about overload (input voltage exceeding the amplifier range).
+In this example, we use a smaller range, e.g., 20 mV/V. The higher ADC is now operating in the 20 mV/V input range, while the lower ADC input range is 5% of that (1 mV/V) simultaneously, providing excellent dynamic performance.

-On the right side - Sensor settings, we select Physical quantity Strain or Stress and the unit.
-If you have a sensor with a TEDS chip, and all the settings are read from it automatically.
+On the right side (Sensor Settings), select the physical quantity (Strain or Stress) and the appropriate unit.
+If your sensor includes a TEDS chip, all the settings will be read automatically.

 Balance sensor

-Before starting the measurement, we need to balance the strain gage.
-Click ''Balance'', the output will go to 0 um/m, and the offset will be shown next to the button.
+Before starting the measurement, the strain gauge must be balanced.
+Click Balance; the output will reset to 0 µm/m, and the offset will be displayed next to the button.

 Sampling rate